The Story of Mina Cai By April M. Whitt

 Her classmates told her, “Your eyes are too small, and your face is too round.”

-“You’re fat and you need plastic surgery," said a "friend"
+“You’re fat and you need plastic surgery,” said a “friend.”

+Mina was often ridiculed.
+Born in a small village in southern China in the late 1980’s, she lived a traditional life within the customs and laws of a one-child family system.
 Her father started his own business when the Chinese communist party opened the market for people to do business/trading.
 Though he was successful in his entrepreneurship, her family remained in the farmer’s category--due to the family book system.
-It was not easy to change societal status, and she was seen as inferior and was often mocked at the school in the city.
+It was not easy to change societal status, and she was seen as inferior and was often mocked at school.

-Following her graduation from the university, Mina went to work full-time for well-known international companies.
-She eventually started her own business managing short term rentals on Airbnb in China.
+Following her graduation from the university, Mina went to work full time managing short term rentals on Air BnB in China.
 She was successful in her work and was able to live a life that included many luxuries.
 But even with her successes, she felt incomplete.
-She was still trying to live up to other people's expectations.
+She didn’t know at the time it was because she was not living the life of her calling.

-Mina describes China as a competitive place.
-With such a large population, people compete for limited job opportunities.
-Most people work long hours, and she felt pressured to keep up-or be easily replaced.
-She began to experience many failures in her life, including a worsening relationship with her family and failed romantic relationships.
-She also became seriously in debt due to failed business investments in the amount of a half million in Chinese Yuan (about 70,000 USD.)
+Mina was still trying to live up to other people's expectations.
+She describes China as a competitive place.
+With such a large population, people fight for lilmited job opportunites.
+Most people work long hours.
+She felt pressured to keep up, or be easily replaced.
+And she began to experience many failures in her life including a worsening relationship with her family and failed romantic relationships.
+She also became seriously in debt due to failed business investments in the amount of a half million in Chinese Yuan.

-She told her pastor’s wife about her vision and the pastor recommended Southeastern University in Lakeland, Florida, USA.
+Mina fasted and prayed and God gave her a vision which revealed that He wanted her to become a Christian counselor.
+He instructed her to not worry about funds, she needed only to trust that He would provide.
+She told her pastor’s wife about the vision and the pastor recommended Southeastern University in Lakeland, Florida, USA.
 As Mina looked into this new possibility, the doors opened, and she stepped into the next chapter of her God-directed life.

 In late December of 2019 Mina arrived in Lakeland, Florida with $300 dollars, two suitcases, and a vision from God.
 She didn’t know anyone, and had no place to go, but she believed God had sent her.
 She booked a room for one week through Airbnb and prayerfully told God, “If you want me to stay, please make a way.
 Otherwise, I’ll have to return to China.”